Pop-Culture | Posted by Julie Z on 02/3/2013

 In one of her greatest songs, “Because I’ve Got Breasts” (or ‘B.I.G.
 Breasts’ for short) she sarcastically celebrates the fact that everyone in her life is more than happy with her to enter into an unstable career as a musician because one day she is going to marry a rich wealthy man.
 Why?
 Because she’s got breasts, of course.

-Says Tati about the song: “This one churned itself out of a song about not getting enough done, after enough people (family) pointed out to me that work is …
+Says Tati about the song: “This one churned itself out of a song about not getting enough done, after enough people (family) pointed out to me …